bdusell/webfont-generator/README.md

 The purpose of this tool is to automate the generation of web-friendly font formats and `@font-face` CSS rules from arbitrary font files, without having to rely on web services or otherwise requiring a network connection.
+This tool can generate inline data URLs if needed.

 See the
 [Using @font-face article](http://css-tricks.com/snippets/css/using-font-face/)